Singyuan/GenAI_BA_2024/README.md

 |1|Mistral|[Breeze (MTK Research)](https://www.mediatek.tw/blog/mediatek-research-breeze-7b)|

+#### LLMs Fine-Tuning Strategies
+- **Full Fine-Tuning**: Adjusts all model parameters for a specific task, but requires significant computational resources.
+- **Low-Rank Adaptation (LoRA)**: Adds low-rank matrices to the model and fine-tunes only a small subset of parameters, reducing computational cost.
+- **Prefix Tuning**: Adds a learnable prefix to the input, fine-tuning only this prefix while keeping the rest of the model fixed.
+- **Adapter Modules**: Inserts small trainable layers within the model, allowing task-specific learning without modifying the entire model.
+- **Regularization Techniques (e.g., Elastic Weight Consolidation, EWC)**: Prevents catastrophic forgetting by penalizing large weight changes when adapting to new tasks.
+- **Parameter-Efficient Fine-Tuning (PEFT)**: Focuses on optimizing a small number of parameters, enabling efficient task adaptation without full model updates.

 #### Supervised Fine-Tuning with LoRA
   Supervised Fine-Tuning (SFT) adapts pre-trained models to specific tasks using labeled data, improving performance by adjusting the entire model.
 LoRA is an efficient fine-tuning approach within SFT that reduces computational and storage costs by introducing low-rank matrices.
 [Paper](https://arxiv.org/abs/2106.09685)